ftijy/TOOFAN-XD/README.md

 [![TOOFAN-XDBOT] https://te.legra.ph/file/c054f7487566bf4f06006.jpg](https://github.com/OPTIMUS-DEVIL/TOOFAN-XDT)

 <h6 align="center">
-  <b> 💖BROUGHT TO YOU BY @OPTIMUS_DEVIL 💖
+  <b> 💖 BROUGHT TO YOU BY @OPTIMUS_DEVIL 💖

-⚡TOOFAN-XD IS One Of The Best ,Fastest & Smoothest Bot On Telegram Based on Telethon⚡</b>
+⚡TOOFAN-XD IS One Of The Best , Fastest & Smoothest Bot On Telegram Based on Telethon⚡</b>
 </h6>

 <p align="center">